nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The `Ui` class handles I/O operations such as displaying messages and reading user input.
 The `Parser` parses user input and returns the relevant Command Object.
-An `ArgumentMap` object storing the mappings of the arguments to their values is passed in to the constructor of that `Command` object.
+An `ArgumentsMap` object storing the mappings of the arguments to their values is passed in to the constructor of that `Command` object.
 These classes are important for allowing the User to interact with the application.